 Make sure to get the most out of your monitor screen by making sure it is calibrated properly prior to editing artwork and printing.

-A correctly calibrated monitor is an essential tool for producing accurate prints.
+A correctly calibrated monitor is an essential tool for producing colour accurate prints.
 Your monitor should be calibrated to a standard neutral point to become part of an open loop colour system, which is the open standard across the photographic and imaging industry.
 This means that it can show you how your images will look when printed or viewed on other monitors.